truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKeychainCredential.md

 {{< /nest-expand >}}
 {{< /expand >}}

-### Get_Instance Command done
+### Get_Instance Command
-The `get_instance` command lists the properties for the keypair or connections ID entered.
+The `get_instance` command lists the properties for the keypair or SSH connection ID entered.

 {{< expand "Using the Get_Instance Command" "v" >}}
 #### Description